Excellent

 How long does a DG8 survey inspection take?

 A standard Level 2 inspection in DG8 takes between two and four hours at the property, depending on size and complexity.
 Larger detached homes, rural properties with outbuildings, and properties with extensive grounds take longer than standard semi-detached or terraced homes.
-You are welcome to attend the inspection, but it is not required - our surveyor arranges access directly with the selling agent.
+You are welcome to attend the inspection, but it is not required, our surveyor arranges access directly with the selling agent.

 What is happening with DG8 house prices?

 DG8 house prices have risen 9% in the last year, placing the overall average at £189,347, which is now 5% above the 2022 peak of £180,375.
 Detached properties average £250,965, terraced homes average £133,389, semi-detached properties average £123,472, and flats average £63,667.
 The broader Dumfries and Galloway area saw average prices in December 2025 reach £164,000, up 3.8% from December 2024.
-Against this rising market backdrop, verifying that the purchase price reflects the property's actual condition is particularly worthwhile.
+Against this rising market backdrop, checking that the purchase price reflects the property's actual condition is particularly worthwhile.

 Does DG8's coastal location affect what a survey looks for?

-Yes - the DG8 postcode borders the Solway Firth and the Irish Sea, and Newton Stewart sits on the River Cree, making coastal and river flooding relevant considerations for certain properties.
+Yes, the DG8 postcode borders the Solway Firth and the Irish Sea, and Newton Stewart sits on the River Cree, making coastal and river flooding relevant considerations for certain properties.
 Our surveyors check for signs of damp ingress, drainage issues, and any structural consequences of water exposure.
 Properties in low-lying coastal or riverside positions may also need specific flood risk searches.
 We flag where further specialist assessment is recommended in the report.

 Can I use a survey report to negotiate the DG8 purchase price?

-Yes - a RICS Level 2 report is a professionally qualified document that provides documented evidence of defects and condition ratings.
+Yes, a RICS Level 2 report is a professionally qualified document that provides documented evidence of defects and condition ratings.
 Buyers regularly use survey findings to negotiate price reductions with DG8 sellers, request that sellers carry out specific repairs before exchange, or obtain written assurances about particular issues.
-Where significant defects are identified - such as roof replacement, rewiring, or damp remediation - the cost of those works provides a basis for renegotiation.
+Where significant defects are identified, such as roof replacement, rewiring, or damp remediation, the cost of those works provides a basis for renegotiation.
 Our surveyors can discuss the practical implications of specific findings with you after the report is delivered.

 What if the survey finds problems with the DG8 property I'm buying?